+Although these results were restricted to quasi-static cases, the thermodynamic potentials, intensive and extensive variables, and Legendre transformations were defined in such a way that they hold for any non-equilibrium process.
+Taking advantage of this, we extend our thermodynamic theory here to the non-equilibrium regime.

-The rest of this paper is organized as follows.
-In Sec.~\ref{sec:Thermodynamics}, our previous results are summarized with regard to thermodynamics as applied to work in a system--independent manner.
-We then derive the principle of non--equilibrium DL minimum work to obtain the DL Massieu--Planck potentials and Helmholtz--Gibbs potentials in the non--equilibrium regime.
-Results are verified in Sec.~\ref{sec:Simulation} by numerical simulations using the SB model.
+The remainder of this paper is organized as follows.
+In Sec.~\ref{sec:Thermodynamics}, our previous results about thermodynamics as applied to work in a system-independent manner are summarized.
+We then derive the principle of non-equilibrium DL minimum work to obtain the DL Massieu--Planck potential and Helmholtz--Gibbs potentials in the non-equilibrium regime.
+Results are verified in Sec.~\ref{sec:Simulation} by numerical simulations using the thermostatic SB model.
 Finally, Sec.~\ref{sec:conclude} presents concluding remarks.